As asset managers realise that delivering customer experience excellence will drive future growth, they seek strategies to become customer-centric.

 This means shifting focus away from the usual financial and sales performance indicators and toward customer-centric metrics.
 On this front, data and analytics are becoming crucial.
 Using data in a predictive manner will open new opportunities for customer experience excellence.

-Certainly, the pace and scale of change are creating choices about where to ‘place their bets’ on transformation that will position asset managers for success as a customer-centric organization.
+Certainly, the pace and scale of change are creating choices about where to ‘place their bets’ on transformation that will position asset managers for success as a customer-centric organisation.
 They would do well to develop a strategic business case that helps identify where on the value chain to invest in resources, capabilities, technology and offerings.
 This means clearly identifying who your customers are and where they most value the experience along your value chain.

 Also critical going forward is the need to transform the business culture into one that knows and understands clients and their customer experience expectations.